Strategic clarity for scaling companies

 Multi-Entity Wealth Platform

-I defined the unifying basis for the platform — clarifying what connected the entities, what differentiated the organization, and what tradeoffs protected that position.
+I defined the unifying basis for the platform — what connected the entities, what differentiated the organization, and what tradeoffs protected that position.

 Online Grocery Platform